“A book to treasure” – Stephen Fry

 News in Brief...

-Professor David Nutt will also be speaking on "The Psychedelic Revolution in Neuroscience" on 7 November in London
+Professor David Nutt will also be speaking at Harrow-on-the-Hill on 14th June.

 The launch for The Cambridge Art Book takes place on 18th July at Heffers bookshop, Cambridge

 More than 25 000 copies of Solar Energy downloaded worldwide as part of the MOOOC courses

 Professor David Nutt is speaking at Glastonbury Festival on Saturday, 24th June

 Professor David Nutt, author of Drugs- Without the Hot Air is speaking at The Common at 2 pm on 24th June at the Glastonbury Festival about the past, present and future of psychodelics.

 Our esteemed author, respected for his work on climate change, became our good friend.
 We are saddened by the news of his death and our thoughts are with his family.
 Our tribute to him is here.

 1-Jan-2016 David Mackay knighted in New Years Honours